formkiq/docs.formkiq.com/docs/tutorials/Identity Management/microsoft-entra-id.md

 ### Pre token generation

-After a successful login, we need to modify the access token and add the user's Microsoft Entra Id's groups into the token.
-FormKiQ comes with an function that does this automatically, we just need to configure it in the Amazon Cognito.
+After a successful login, we need to modify the access token and add the user's Microsoft Entra Id groups into the token.
+FormKiQ comes with an function that does this automatically; we just need to configure it in the Amazon Cognito.

 * Visit the Amazon Cognito console
-* Select the user pool and `User pool properties` tab
+* Select the User Pool, and then the `User pool properties` tab
 * Click `Add Lambda trigger`

 ![Cognito Lambda Trigger](./img/entra-id-cognito-pretoken.png)